About Elon Acting

 Conservatory-style training in a liberal arts setting

 At Elon, acting students receive conservatory-style training in a liberal arts setting.
 You will grow and develop with dynamic professors who will teach you to sharpen your acting technique and deepen your understanding of all aspects of theatre.
 And you won’t have to wait in line to perform on stage; beginning your first semester, you will have many opportunities to put your learning and talents into action by participating in a variety of stage productions.
-You will make valuable professional contacts by participating in sumemrstock theatre, festivals, conferences and conventions, and on-campus master classes.
+You will make valuable professional contacts by participating in summer stock theatre, festivals, conferences, conventions, and on-campus guest workshops.
 By the time you graduate, you will have all the tools you’ll need to begin a successful performing career or pursue advanced studies in graduate school.

 Elon’s acting faculty combine years of international professional experience with a passion for teaching.
 Our faculty are seasoned actors with numerous professional credits, including roles in the New York performance of “Fantasticks,” the international tours of “West Side Story,” “Annie,” “Kiss Me Kate” and “Cat on a Hot Tin Roof,” and television, film and commercial credits.
 They know what it takes to succeed in the industry and are committed to sharing that expertise with you.
 The mentoring relationships they build with students continue after graduation, and the professional contacts they maintain are invaluable in helping students move from the academic world into the profession.

 Elon’s acting program accepts just 16 new students each year so that each one receives the kind of close, personal attention that is essential to growth and development.
 If you need help, advice or just a little encouragement, the faculty will be there for you.
 Small class size allows faculty to work one-on-one with you to help you realize your potential.

 Stage time early and often